daknob/CryptoAlgorithmChallenge/README.md

 * What happens if you increase the rounds to 5?
 What about 6?
 7?
 8?
 * Do you see a problem with the second round of decryption?
 * How can you solve this problem?
 Change the algorithm and write the code!

+## Extra
+One of my favorite comics online is [A Stick Figure Guide to the Advanced Encryption Standard](http://www.moserware.com/2009/09/stick-figure-guide-to-advanced.html), which is essentially a comic describing how AES works.
+It does this in a simple and easily understandable way and it might give you some inspiration on your quest to make a good symmetric key cryptographic algorithm!
+Some basic principles from this comic can be used to answer the questions above, but there are always more questions one can ask.. :-)